 They’re never too young, and an ongoing dialogue about race and racism is a really good idea, says Rachel Berman, graduate program director of the School of Early Childhood Studies at Ryerson University in Toronto and a researcher on a project called Can We Talk About Race?
 Confronting Colour-Blindness in Early Childhood Settings.
 “Children need adults to help them develop respect for and acceptance of others,” she says.
 “Not talking about race and racism sends a message to children that this is a taboo topic, no matter what their age.”
 What’s more, she adds, kids who may be targets of racism may need help negotiating their feelings and figuring out how to respond to what they’re experiencing.

 But how do you start the conversation?
 Each age group has different needs.
 Read on for ways to broach the subject with your child.

-Babies are born blank slates, but studies show that they react differently to racial differences, even by six months of age, notes Berman.
+Infants and toddlers Babies are born blank slates, but studies show that they react differently to racial differences, even by six months of age, notes Berman.
 “The idea that talking openly to children about race and racism isn’t appropriate because children are too young and innocent or because it will ‘create racism’ (or perhaps you’ll say the wrong thing) is just not the case,” she explains.